microsoft/pbiworkshops/Query Folding In An Hour/README.md

 1. Within the Power Query Editor select **New Source** and then **SQL Server**.
 2. Insert your **Server** address and **Database** name, leave the Data Connectivity mode set to the Import.
 3. Expand the **Advanced options** and within the **SQL statement (optional, requires database)** insert the below SQL statement and press **OK** once complete:
+    - After the preview window has displayed the truncated results, press **OK** to proceed.

 ```
 SELECT *